Adventures of Superman (TV series): Color seasons, 1954–1958

 Scripts for the sixth and final season reestablished some of the show's seriousness, often utilizing science fiction elements such as a Kryptonite-powered robot, atomic explosions, and impregnable metal cubes.
-In one of the last episodes, "The Perils of Superman", which was one of three episodes George Reeves directed, there was high stakes as the characters found themselves in perilous situations.
+In one of the last episodes, "The Perils of Superman", which was one of three episodes George Reeves directed, stakes were high as the characters found themselves in perilous situations.
 ABC-TV aired episodes in its "Fun At Five" series during the 1957-58 season.

 Reeves appeared as Superman in "Lucy and Superman", an episode of I Love Lucy that aired on January 14, 1957.
 In the episode, Reeves appears as himself playing TV's Superman, though George Reeves is not mentioned until the credits.
 The announcement "Our guest star tonight was George Reeves, star of the Superman series" was removed from the episode after its first network broadcast.
 The episode was colorized and re-broadcast as part of an hour-long Lucy special on the CBS network on May 17, 2015.